SEEG-Oxford/ebola-spread/local-risk-doc.md

 Phithakkitnukoon, S., Smoreda, Z. & Olivier, P. (2012)b.
 Socio-geography of human mobility: a study using longitudinal mobile phone data.
 PLoS One, 7, e39253.

-Sobolevsky, S., Szell, M., Campari, R., Couronné, T., Smoreda, Z. & Ratti, C. (2013).
-Delineating geographical regions with networks of human interactions in an extensive set of countries.
-PLoS One, 8, e81707.

-Wesolowski, A., Eagle, N., Tatem, A.J., Smith, D.L., Noor, A.M., Snow, R.W., et al. (2012).
-Quantifying the impact of human mobility on malaria.
-Science., 338, 267–70.

-## Key assumptions

-Note that due to a lack of data, this estimation necessarily makes a number of assumptions, and does not represent the _expected_ number of importations over a given time frame.
-Key points include:

-* The data used to train the human movement model are taken from a comparable European country but do not represent the movement in an outbreak situation as they are not estimated on real-time data.
-This, however could be improved as new data become available.

-## Reference
-Balcan, D., Colizza, V., Gonc, B. & Hu, H. (2009).
-Multiscale mobility networks and the spatial.
-Proc.
-Natl.
-Acad.
-Sci.
-U. S. A., 106, 21484–9.

 Simini, F., Maritan, A. & Néda, Z. (2013).
 Human mobility in a continuum approach.
 PLoS One, 8, e60069.

 Simini, F., González, M.C., Maritan, A. & Barabási, A.-L. (2012).
 A universal model for mobility and migration patterns.
 Nature, 484, 96-100.

+Sobolevsky, S., Szell, M., Campari, R., Couronné, T., Smoreda, Z. & Ratti, C. (2013).
+Delineating geographical regions with networks of human interactions in an extensive set of countries.
+PLoS One, 8, e81707.

 Tizzoni, M., Bajardi, P., Decuyper, A., Kon Kam King, G., Schneider, C.M., Blondel, V., et al. (2014).
 On the Use of Human Mobility Proxies for Modeling Epidemics.
 PLoS Comput.
 Biol., 10, e1003716.

+Wesolowski, A., Eagle, N., Tatem, A.J., Smith, D.L., Noor, A.M., Snow, R.W., et al. (2012).
+Quantifying the impact of human mobility on malaria.
+Science., 338, 267–70.

 WorldPop project.
 WorldPop. [http://worldpop.org.uk/](http://worldpop.org.uk/).

 Zipf, G.K.
 (1946).
 The P1 P2 / D hypothesis: on the intercity movement of persons.
 Am.
 Sociol.
 Rev., 11, 677–686.